StrongMind/culture/tech_sessions/test_doubles.md

 * increased complexity of local testing configuration to manage dependencies
 * not being able to easily run tests in many environments for CI/CD

+## TLDR, how do I understand which of these I should be using?

 ```mermaid
 flowchart TD
 	what{What am I asserting?}